keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 or another, the nine or ten generations tumbling back, branching inward: every one, except for William the very first, lying under fallen leaves, **mint and purple** loosestrife<span class="page-ref">27</span>
 {: .life}

+> we had been given certain molecules, certain combinations and not others... we used what we found in Nature, unquestioning, shamefully perhaps—but the Serpent whispered, ‘They can be changed, and new molecules assembled from the debris of the given...
+{: .life}

 > **burnt-purple** rolling of the Lüneburg Heath <span class="page-ref">626</span>